Call Us Today On: 0330 808 1074

 They offer superior soundproofing when compared to their single glazed counterparts.
 Because double glazed windows are thicker.

 They’re much more effective when it comes to blocking nearby noise from neighbours, pets and passers-by.

 The right kind of double glazed windows can increase soundproofing by up to 35 decibels!

-As you can see, there are a number of significant benefits to double glazing which, over time, more than mitigate the upfront costs.
+As you can see, there are many significant benefits to double glazing, which, over time, more than mitigates the upfront costs.